 All of these need to be regularly maintained and monitored.
 You can never assume someone is doing it for you unless they expressly say they are.
 That’s one reason why I put regular audits in there which we do for all Loclweb clients regularly.
-If someone is doing it then you are probably paying for it.
+If someone is doing it, then you are probably paying for it.
 If you’re not then run away because they can’t afford to do the right job for free.

 Here’s a bit more information on each of the points above.

 Quality hosting is essential to a fast and secure website.
 Your host should make sure the best and most security protocols and services are used.
-That can be the PHP version, database, cache, and more.
+That could be the PHP version, database, cache, and more.

 No matter what platform you’re using updates are essential.
-For WordPress that means core, theme, and plugins.
+For WordPress, that means core, theme, and plugins.
 If someone isn’t doing them for you and testing them before updating then nobody is doing it.
 That is a recipe for disaster for your website and your business.

 Every website needs security built in.
 That means a good firewall and also good scanning of files for any malicious activity.